raddleverse/MimiBRICK.jl/README.md

   * Do your analysis
   * Please let us know of any new results that should be incorporated into the [Introduction-and-Library repository](https://github.com/raddleverse/Introduction-and-Library)!
 See the README.md file in that repository for more information.
   * Also please let us know of any model modifications and/or bug fixes that might usefully be incorporated into the main BRICK codes.
 Creating an "Issue" here is a great way to do that (top horizontal menu bar in the GitHub browser).

-### License

-Copyright 2022 Tony Wong, Lisa Rennels, Frank Errickson, Vivek Srikrishnan, Alexander Bakker, Klaus Keller, and David Anthoff

-This file is part of MimiBRICK.jl (Building blocks for Relevant Ice and Climate Knowledge).
-MimiBRICK.jl is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-MimiBRICK.jl is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with MimiBRICK.jl (`LICENSE.md)`).
-If not, see http://www.gnu.org/licenses/.

 ## How To Install MimiBRICK